jellydn/hurl.nvim/README.md

 ### Swappable environment

 To change the environment file name, use the `HurlSetEnvFile` command followed by the new file name.
-You can have multiple variable files by having comma-seperated values.
+You can have multiple variable files by having comma-separated values.

 #### Notes